BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 - Rare Alleles: We need to compute the minor allele frequency and then remove the ones that have a maf < 0.05 (aka maf >= 0.05) from the genotype file
 - Subset the Map data to exclude markers with MAF < 0.05 *assume they are in the same order as the gentoype data above*

-We have subset the Genotye, Phenotype Fam, and Map data
+We have subset the Genotye, Phenotype, Fam, and Map data

 Calculating the maf
 ```